-While you may not know exactly what breed a rescue centre dog is, they’re usually listed with their predominant breed online.
-Ask staff at the rescue centre if you’re not sure, and do your research on dog breeds before you start your hunt.
+While you may not know exactly what breed a shelter dog is, they’re usually listed with their predominant breed online.
+Ask personnel at the shelter if you’re not sure, and do your research on dog breeds before you start your hunt.

 Now for age.
 Generally, a senior pup is going to have less energy than a puppy.
 Breeds still factor in (Labrador Retrievers seem to stay puppy-like well into old age), but it’s a general fact that we all slow down and lose mobility as we get older.

-A potential bonus of adopting an adult or senior shelter dog is that it’s possible they’ll be housebroken and lead-trained, which will save you a lot of training time.
+A potential bonus of adopting an adult or senior shelter dog is that it’s possible they’ll be housebroken and leash-trained, which will save you a lot of training time.

-A rescue centre should be able to tell you a dog's approximate age, and your vet could tell you more definitively.
+A shelter should be able to tell you a dog’s approximate age, and your vet could tell you more definitively.